1.Introduction

 - Average price: ¥19,865 (Approx. $132)

-As many players may have expected, Butterfly recorded the highest average price among all shakehand racket brands in this survey.
+Butterfly recorded the highest average price among all brands included in this survey.

-- The brand has a particularly strong premium-product lineup.
+- The brand has a particularly strong premium lineup centered on composite blades.

-For more information about composite materials used in table tennis rackets, check out the related article below.
+For more information about composite blades, check out the related article below.

 (2)Nittaku